-- b) Storage: After received material has been verified against the purchase order and inspected, it is stored in designated secured storage areas to prevent damage or deterioration.
-The condition of product in storage is assessed at appropriate intervals in accordance with Inventory Storage Requirements <01-142>. - Documented storage procedures define storage requirements to prevent damage or deterioration of product pending use or delivery.
-Storage requirements are defined in minimum area requirements specifications <01-12X>. - c) Packaging, Protection, Preservation and Identification: AMD controls the packing of product to the extent necessary to ensure conformance to specified internal and external requirements.
+b) Storage: After received material has been verified against the purchase order and inspected, it is stored in designated secured storage areas to prevent damage or deterioration.
+The condition of product in storage is assessed at appropriate intervals in accordance with Inventory Storage Requirements <01-142>.

+Documented storage procedures define storage requirements to prevent damage or deterioration of product pending use or delivery.
+Storage requirements are defined in minimum area requirements specifications <01-12X>.

+c) Packaging, Protection, Preservation and Identification: Spansion ensures controls are in place for the packing of product to the extent necessary to ensure conformance to specified internal and external requirements.